Education Programs - Field Trips - Wetlands Cruise

 New York State Social Studies Standards: 4.3d Growing conflicts between England and the 13 colonies over issues of political and economic rights led to the American Revolution.
 New York played a significant role during the Revolution, in part due to its geographic location.

-“This was a wonderful experience with a fantastic instructor who put forth great effort to engage the students and adapt a program to be done through the Google Meets virtual platform.” –Chris Merz, 4th Grade Teacher, Winthrop Elementary
+Testimonial: “This was a wonderful experience with a fantastic instructor who put forth great effort to engage the students!” –Chris Merz, 4th Grade Teacher, Winthrop Elementary

 Duration: 1 hr